shayypy/guilded-webhook-proxy/README.md

 By default, GWP will show reaction counts (if any) under some applicable events.
 If you don't like this, you can pass `reactions=false` as a query parameter to disable it.

+### No draft spam

+By default, to avoid spam, messages generated for the `release` event will not be sent if the release is still marked as a draft.
+To disable this and see messages for draft releases, pass `drafts=true` as a query parameter.

 ## Supported Events

 - [ ] branch_protection_configuration